You can create shaders that share some common code, but have different functionality when a given keyword is enabled or disabled.

 Note: In Shader Graph, the terminology is different: a set of keywords is called a Keyword, and the keywords in a set are called states.
-Internally, the functionality is the same: Unity compiles them in the same way, you work with them the same way with C# scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
-More info
+Internally, the functionality is the same: Unity compiles them in the same way, you work with them the same way with C# scripts, and so on.

-When you declare a set of keywords, you must also choose how Unity defines the keywords internally; this affects the number of variants that Unity compiles.
+When you declare a set of keywords, you choose the technique that Unity uses to define them.
+This affects the number of shader variants that Unity compiles.

 By default, Unity generates keyword variants for each stage of your shader.
 For example, if your shader contains a vertex stage and a fragment stage, Unity generates variants for every keyword combination for both the vertex and the fragment shader programs.
 If a set of keywords is only used in one of those stages, this results in identical variants for the other stage.
 Unity automatically identifies and deduplicates identical variants so that they do not increase build size, but they still result in wasted compilation time, increased shader loading times, and increased runtime memory usage.

 You can enable or disable shader keywords.
-When you enable or disable a shader keyword, Unity renders the appropriate shader variant, or the GPU executes the appropriate branch.
+When you enable or disable a shader keyword, Unity uses the appropriate shader variant for rendering.

 There are two ways to enable and disable shader keywords: